-In order to submit your file online, you need to register at the ScholarWorks website.
-To register, go to ScholarWorks, click on "Login", and login with your CSUSM user name and password.
+In order to submit your file online, you need to login at the ScholarWorks website.
+Go to ScholarWorks, click on "Login", and login with your CSUSM user name and password.
 After you enter your user name and password, it will bring you BACK to the ScholarWorks homepage.
 This means you have successfully logged in!
-STOP HERE and please email the following information to Carmen Mitchell at firstname.lastname@example.org:
+STOP HERE and please email the following information to Carmen Mitchell at email@example.com:

 - Your full name

 - Your CSUSM email address